kickstartcoding/react-mern-prototyping-starter/README.md

 # MERN Prototyping Starter

-This is an example start project for [Kickstart Coding](http://kickstartcoding.com/)
+This is an example start project for [Kickstart Coding](http://kickstartcoding.com/) MERN MVP projects.

 **DO NOT** use this project in production.
 It exposes an API to MongoDB without any sort of security.
-The only purpose of the API is to allow rapid front-end prototyping.
+The only purpose of the API is to allow rapid front-end prototyping without much (or any) backend modifications.

 ## Usage